-Post-Accident Testing.
-Where a commercial motor vehicle being operated for the School District is involved in an accident, the School District shall, as soon as reasonably practicable under the circumstances, test for alcohol and controlled substances any driver: who was driving, if the accident involved the loss of human life; or, who receives a citation for a moving traffic violation arising from the accident.
+Post-Accident Testing.6 Unless excepted by law, where a commercial motor vehicle being operated for the School District is involved in an accident, the School District shall, as soon as practicable under the circumstances, test the following Drivers for alcohol and controlled substances; any Driver who was driving, if the accident involved the loss of human life; any Driver who receives a citation for a moving traffic violation arising from the accident.

-Immediately following an accident, the driver must contact his/her supervisor or a School District administrator.
-The driver must remain available for testing.
-This requirement should not be construed to require a delay of necessary medical attention for injured persons following an accident, to prohibit a driver from leaving the scene of an accident for the period necessary to obtain assistance in responding to the accident or to obtain necessary emergency medical care.
+Immediately following an accident, the Driver must contact inform their supervisor or a School District administrator of the accident.
+The Driver must remain available for testing except that Drivers may leave the scene of an accident to seek necessary medical attention for injured persons, to obtain assistance in responding to the accident, or to obtain necessary emergency medical care.

-Alcohol and controlled substances testing will be conducted as soon as reasonably possible under the circumstances.
-If an alcohol test is not administered within eight hours following the accident, or a controlled substances test is not administered within 32 hours following an accident, the School District will not attempt to administer the test.
+The School District must order the Driver to complete post-accident alcohol and controlled substances testing as soon as reasonably possible under the circumstances.
+If an alcohol test is not administered within eight hours following the accident, or a controlled substances test is not administered within thirty-two hours following an accident, the School District will not continue to request or administer the test.
+In either instance, the School District will prepare and maintain a record of any reasons why a test is not administered within two hours of the accident.

-The results of a breath or blood test for the use of alcohol, or a urine test for the use of controlled substances which is administered by federal, state, and/or local officials having independent authority to conduct the test, shall be considered to meet the requirements of this procedure if the results are released to the School District.
+Breath or blood test results for alcohol use, or urine test results for controlled substances use that are administered by federal, state, and/or local officials having independent authority to conduct the test, meet the requirements of this procedure if the results are released to the School District.

-Return to Duty and Follow-up Testing.
-If the School District continues to employ a driver who has tested positive for alcohol or controlled substances, or has otherwise violated this Administrative Regulation, the driver will be subject to testing before he or she can again drive for the School District.
-The driver may also be subject to follow up testing following the return to duty.
+Return to Duty Testing7 Any Driver who has tested positive for alcohol or controlled substances, or has otherwise violated this Regulation, will be subject to testing before they may return to Driving for the School District.
+The Driver may be subject to additional testing after returning to duty.